Step 1: Promote Camp

 Click the link below for an overview of Bible Study and this year’s theme – DWELL.

-Visit the location page to access specifics the camp schedule, campus map, list of amenities and tracks offered, contact information, and other items at fugecamps.com.
+Visit the location page to access specifics, including the camp schedule, campus map, list of amenities and tracks offered, contact information, and other items at fugecamps.com.

 Use the filter on the left side and choose Centrifuge or MFuge